Mullah Omar: Demolition of the Buddhas of Bamiyan

 Mullah Omar ordered the destruction of the Buddhas of Bamiyan (pictured in 1976) in March 2001, receiving international condemnation.

 In July 1999, Mohammed Omar issued a decree in favor of the preservation of the Bamiyan Buddha statues.
 Because Afghanistan's Buddhist population no longer exists, so the statues are no longer worshiped, he added: "The government considers the Bamiyan statues as an example of a potential major source of income for Afghanistan from international visitors.
 The Taliban states that Bamiyan shall not be destroyed but protected."

-In early 2000, local Taliban authorities asked for UN assistance to rebuild drainage ditches around tops of the alcoves where the Buddhas were set.
+In early 2000, local Taliban authorities asked for UN assistance to rebuild the drainage ditches atop the alcoves within which the Buddhas were set.

-In March 2001, the Bamiyan Buddha statues were destroyed by the Taliban under an edict issued from Omar, stating: "all the statues around Afghanistan must be destroyed."
+In March 2001, the statues were destroyed by the Taliban under an edict issued from Omar, stating: "all the statues around Afghanistan must be destroyed."
 This prompted an international outcry.
 Information and Culture Minister Qadratullah Jamal told Associated Press of a decision by 400 religious clerics from across Afghanistan declaring the Buddhist statues against the tenets of Islam.
 "They came out with a consensus that the statues were against Islam", said Jamal.
 A statement issued by the Ministry of Religious Affairs of the Taliban regime justified the destruction as being in accordance with Islamic law.
 The then Taliban ambassador to Pakistan Abdul Salam Zaeef held that the destruction of the Buddhas was finally ordered by Abdul Wali, the Minister for the Propagation of Virtue and the Prevention of Vice.

 Omar explained why he ordered the statues to be destroyed in an interview:

 I did not want to destroy the Bamiyan Buddha.
 In fact, some foreigners came to me and said they would like to conduct the repair work of the Bamiyan Buddha that had been slightly damaged due to rains.
 This shocked me.
 I thought, these callous people have no regard for thousands of living human beings – the Afghans who are dying of hunger, but they are so concerned about non-living objects like the Buddha.
 This was extremely deplorable.
 That is why I ordered its destruction.
 Had they come for humanitarian work, I would have never ordered the Buddha's destruction.